-Belarusian sprinter 'safe' after being forcibly removed from the Olympics
+Belarusian sprinter enters Polish embassy after refusing to board flight home

-(CNN)Belarusian sprinter Kristina Timanovskaya is "safe" and now looks likely to claim asylum in a third country after she refused to board a flight out of Tokyo, saying she was being forced to return to her native country against her will where she feared arrest.
+(CNN)Belarusian sprinter Kristina Timanovskaya was seen entering the Polish embassy in Tokyo on Monday, hours after she refused to board a flight out of Japan, saying she was being forced to return to her native country against her will and that she feared arrest.

+Reuters reported that Timanovskaya was filmed going into the Polish embassy on Monday.
+Citing a member of the local Belarus community who is in touch with her, the agency said she planned to seek asylum in Poland.

-Late Sunday, the 24-year-old Olympic athlete was moved from Tokyo's Haneda Airport and "secured by police in a special shelter," said Anatol Kotau, of the Belarus Sports Solidarity Foundation, which represents athletes repressed by Belarusian authorities.
+Late Sunday, the 24-year-old Olympic athlete was moved from Tokyo's Haneda Airport and "secured by police in a special shelter," where she was said to be "safe for now," according to Anatol Kotau, of the Belarus Sports Solidarity Foundation, which represents athletes repressed by Belarusian authorities.

 The International Olympic Committee (IOC) said on Monday Timanovskaya spent the night at an airport hotel and is in the hands of Japanese authorities.
 IOC spokesman Mark Adams said in a daily press briefing the IOC has asked the Belarus National Olympic Committee for a full written report on the situation.